squiggythings/WaveTracker/README.md

 <div align="center"> <img src="wavetracker.png" alt="wavetracker" style="display: block" /> </div>

 \
-[WaveTracker](https://www.wavetracker.org) is a free and open source chiptune music-making software for Windows.
-It uses wavetable synthesis and sampling to generate sounds, with endless combinations of effects to warp, modify or distort waves and sounds.
+[WaveTracker](https://www.wavetracker.org) is a free and open source music-making software for Windows.
+It uses basic wavetable synthesis and sampling to generate sounds, with endless combinations of effects to warp, modify or distort waves and sounds.

 **If you are looking to download WaveTracker, visit the [itch.io](https://squiggygames.itch.io/wavetracker) page.**